peterchei/PhotoSift/README.md

 > 🤖 **AI-Human Collaboration Project**: This application was developed through an innovative collaboration between a human developer and an AI coding agent (GitHub Copilot).
 Over 90% of the codebase was generated and refined through AI suggestions, with human oversight focused on architectural decisions and quality assurance.

-PhotoSift is an AI-powered image classification tool that helps you organize your photos by automatically categorizing them into different types (people photos vs screenshots).
-It uses the CLIP model from OpenAI for accurate image classification.
+PhotoSift is an AI-powered image management tool that helps you organize your photos by automatically categorizing them and identifying issues.
+It uses advanced computer vision techniques including the CLIP model from OpenAI for accurate image classification and OpenCV for blur detection.

 ## AI-Driven Development